MFilipe777/naive-py/README.md

 |---| --- |
 | data | < data : str > |

-- `/peers` - Returns a list of every connected peer. - GET
+- `/peers` - Returns a list of every peer connected to this node. - GET
 - `/add_peer` - Connects with peer; receives host and port of peer as body. - POST

 | Name |     Content     |